 A contract with Kier North Tyneside Limited was established in September 2009, to deliver the housing and public building maintenance, housing programmed works and general capital works for North Tyneside Council.
-The Authority has a 20% holding in Kier North Tyneside Limited as a long term investment (200 $\pounds$ 1 "A" ordinary shares).
+The Authority has a 20% holding in Kier North Tyneside Limited as a long-term investment (200 £1 "A" ordinary shares).

-Kier North Tyneside Limited was incorporated on 8 June 2009, and started a contract with the Authority on 6 September 2009 which ran to 31 March 2019.
+Kier North Tyneside Limited was incorporated on 8 June 2009 and started a contract with the Authority on 6 September 2009 which ran to 31 March 2019.
 The Authority decided not to grant the optional 5 year contract extension and the services transferred back to the Authority on 1 April 2019.
-Between 1 April 2018 and 31 March 2019, Kier North Tyneside Limited invoiced the Authority £43.743m (net of VAT) (£40.895m in 2017/18) for completed works and services.